aki237/ligo/Readme.md

   This is a scheme like but little different in syntax.
 + **So it is not scheme?**

-  Don't worry it has all the paranthesis goodness of scheme.
+  Don't worry it has all the parenthesis goodness of scheme.
 + **How different?**

   This is scheme :